MyPortugalHoliday.com

 The top 10 sights of Nazaré

-1. Praia da Nazaré: The town's main beach, a wide crescent of golden sand popular for sunbathing and swimming in summer.
+1. Praia da Nazaré.
+The town's main beach, a wide crescent of golden sand where you will find sunbathers and swimmers throughout the summer months.

-A viewpoint near the old Pederneira district with wide views over the town and coastline, particularly good at sunset.
+4. Miradouro da Pederneira.
+A viewpoint beside the old Pederneira district, with wide views over the town and coastline.
+I would recommend timing your visit for sunset.

-A tiny clifftop chapel decorated with traditional azulejo tiles, marking the spot of a legendary medieval miracle.
+5. Ermida da Memória.
+A small clifftop chapel lined with azulejo tiles, marking the spot of a medieval miracle you will read more about further down the page.

-A wild, exposed beach north of the headland, famous as the site of big-wave surfing in winter.
+8. Praia do Norte.
+The wild, exposed beach north of the headland, and the setting for Nazaré's big-wave surfing in winter.

-The seafront promenade running the length of the main beach, lined with restaurants and cafés.
+9. Avenida da República.
+The seafront promenade running the length of the main beach, lined with cafés and restaurants.

-A historic funicular railway connecting the beach area to the clifftop Sítio district.
+10. Ascensor da Nazaré.
+A historic funicular railway linking the beach area to the clifftop Sítio district.
+A characterful way up, and a welcome alternative to the climb.

 Sunset over the São Miguel Arcanjo Fort